 The overwhelming evidence from the POTS study showed the presence of one or more vascular compression syndromes in all patients.
-It seems most likely that these simply give us a clue to autonomic activation by compression of the nerves that envelop the vessels.
-Pelvic Congestion Syndrome is highly likely to be associated with this, and I expect we will ultimately find this to be every bit as important, (possibly more so depending on severity,) than the popliteal and thoracic compression, which was assessed.
+Pelvic Congestion Syndrome is highly likely to be associated with this, and I expect we will ultimately find this to be every bit as important, (possibly more so depending on severity,) as the popliteal and thoracic outlet compression.
 Adductor canal, ilioinguinal entrapment and femoral canal compression is an area being explored, but areas that are easily treated with postural change, eg use of a footrest when seated for any period.

 Similar findings were found from popliteal compression, with simply standing in a line for long periods, or sitting watching TV with knees straight and legs extended provoking headaches, anxiety, neuropathic symptoms, hypersensitivity to sound and light, sleep disruption etc.